February 13, 2020

 Reports and releases as well as significant stock exchange releases released according to the periodic disclosure obligation are approved by the Board of Directors.
 Other stock exchange releases are approved by the CEO or CFO.

-Meetings with investors and analysts are attended primarily by the CEO and CFO, as well as other representatives of the Company on a case-by-case basis.
+Meetings with investors and analysts are attended primarily by the CEO, CFO and investor relations manager, as well as other representatives of the Company on a case-by-case basis.

 Statements regarding Kojamo Group’s business, financial development or outlook are issued by the CEO or CFO.
 The Company has named other representatives who may give statements on matters within the scope of their own areas of responsibility.
 The Board of Directors is normally represented by the Chairman of the Board of Directors.